isc-projects/kea/doc/sphinx/arm/agent.rst

 The file format is PEM.
 Either all the string parameters are specified and HTTP over TLS aka HTTPS is used, or none is specified and plain HTTP is used.
-Configuring only one or two string parameters is an error.
+Configuring only one or two string parameters raises an error.

 .. note::

    When client certificates are not required only the server side is authenticated i.e. the communication is encrypted with an unknown client.
-   This protects only against passive attacks, active attacks as Man in the Middle is still possible.
+This protects only against passive attacks, i.e. active attacks as Man in the Middle is still possible.

 .. note::

    No standard HTTP authentication scheme cryptographically bind  its end entity with TLS.
-This means that the TLS client and server can be mutually authenticated but there is no proof they are the same as the HTTP authentication.
-To summary a Man in the Middle attack is still possible when both HTTPS and HTTP authentication are used.
+This means that the TLS client and server can be mutually authenticated but there is no proof they are the same as for the HTTP authentication.

 Since the Kea version 1.9.6 the ``kea-shell`` tool supports TLS.